superlinked/superlinked/docs/reference/dsl/executor/query/query_executor.md

             Result: The result of the query execution that can be inspected and post-processed.

         Raises:
-            QueryException: If the query index is not amongst the executor's indices.
+            InvalidInputException: If the query index is not amongst the executor's indices.